-The N8 Dunkettle Interchange Improvement Scheme has been proposed to improve traffic flows at the Dunkettle roundabout.
+In the vicinity of the scheme, the most significant pending construction scheme on the road network is the N8 Dunkettle Interchange Upgrade Scheme.
 This scheme will involve the upgrade of the existing interchange to fully free-flowing status.
-Plans for the scheme were first announced in 2011 and it is currently part of the capital expenditure programme.
-However there is no construction timeframe for the programme.
-It is likely that the scheme may commence construction in late 2018.
+Although the scheme currently has planning permission, and is part of the current capital expenditure programme, there is currently no construction timeframe for this scheme.
+It is estimated that the scheme may commence main construction works in mid-to-late 2019, although the construction start date has yet to be announced.